thisisnsh/aithing/README.md

 Missing Features
 - No History
-- No Black Box (Area that will not be captured by the AI)
+- No Black Box (Area that will not be captured by the AI) ^M
 - No Screen recording / audio
 - No CMD+- to change font size
 - No Google MCP